Which TV Show Was Resurrected By Brisk DVD Sales?

 Answer: Family Guy

-Despite Fox executives belief that the show wasn’t popular enough to renew, the show had garnered a large following and sales of the first three seasons on DVD radically exceeded expectations.
-Further, the show had gone into syndication on the Adult Swim cable TV network and had stellar ratings.
+Despite Fox executives’ belief that the show wasn’t popular enough to renew, the show had garnered a large following and sales of the first three seasons on DVD radically exceeded expectations.
+Further, the show had gone into syndication on Adult Swim and had stellar ratings.

-Fox renewed the contract and in 2005 Family Guy began airing again; it remains on the air and has since won four Emmy awards.
+Fox renewed the contract and in 2005, Family Guy began airing again; it remains on the air and has won a total of eight Emmy awards.